Thanks to everyone who came to the second session – another great turn out and lots of positive comments.

 The tunebook started out with some 20 or so tunes and most months we’ll add at least one new “Tune of the Month” to the list so that everyone can build up a solid repertoire which will give you confidence to join in elsewhere.
 The scores, abc code, and (sometimes) links to videos or recordings will be available on the website to help you learn the tunes – see the sidebar.

 The hope is that those who play from dots will quickly gain the confidence to put the dots away – but do use them while you need them.

 Experienced musicians are also very welcome, maybe to add some harmonies or to learn new tunes at a comfortable pace – just don’t expect us to play more quickly.

-Do note however that this is not a workshop or tutorial, so the onus will be on players to familiarise themselves with the tunes we play, using the scores, abc code, and links to videos that you will find in the sidebar on this page.
+Do note however that this is not a workshop or tutorial, so the onus is on players to familiarise themselves with the tunes, using the scores, abc code, and links to videos or recordings that you will find in the sidebar on this page.
 Also, it is an event for participating musicians, not for an audience.

 I look forward to seeing you soon!

 Any questions?
 Please send me a message via the contact page.